nawabahmadreshi/documentation/pages/getting-started/deep-link-routing.md

 {% elsif page.guide %}

-{% if page.ios or page.android %}
+{% if page.ios %}

 {% ingredient quickstart-prerequisite %}{% endingredient %}
 {% protip title="Automatic vs. custom deep link routing" %}
 This guide describes how to use the automatic routing functionality included in the Branch SDK.
-If you need more control, check out [this section of the Advanced page]({{base.url}}/getting-started/deep-link-routing/advanced#building-a-custom-deep-link-routing-method)
+If you need more control, check out [this section of the Advanced page]({{base.url}}/getting-started/deep-link-routing/advanced/ios#building-a-custom-deep-link-routing-method)
 {% endprotip %}

-{% elsif page.unity or page.xamarin or page.cordova or page.titanium or page.adobe %}
+{% elsif page.android %}

+{% ingredient quickstart-prerequisite %}{% endingredient %}
+{% protip title="Automatic vs. custom deep link routing" %}
+This guide describes how to use the automatic routing functionality included in the Branch SDK.
+If you need more control, check out [this section of the Advanced page]({{base.url}}/getting-started/deep-link-routing/advanced/android#building-a-custom-deep-link-routing-method)
+{% endprotip %}

+{% else %}

-{% caution title="Automatic routing not yet available" %}
+{% protip title="Automatic routing not yet available" %}
 Automatic deep link routing is currently supported in only the native iOS and Android SDKs.
-Please see [this section of the Advanced page]() to set up a custom routing solution.
+Please see the Advanced page to set up a custom routing solution.
-{% endcaution %}
+{% endprotip %}

 {% endif %}